skenqbx/rail/README.markdown

   },
   // load & configure the buffer plugin
   buffer: {
-    default: true // buffer all repsonses by default },
+    default: true // buffer all responses by default },
   // load & configure the json plugin
   json: {
-    auto: true // try to parse all reponses with content-type equal to application/json },
+    auto: true // try to parse all responses with content-type equal to application/json },
   // load & configure the redirect plugin
   redirect: {